-Our long-term goals are to visualize the structure of the nucleosome and of chromatin higher-order assemblies and to understand in molecular detail how transcription, replication, recombination, and repair take place within the context of highly compacted chromatin.
-We are particularly interested in mechanistic, structural, and thermodynamic aspects of these fundamental questions.
-We are using multipronged approaches, including x-ray crystallography, small-angle x-ray scattering, fluorescence resonance energy transfer (FRET), and analytical ultracentrifugation, as well as atomic force microscopy, biochemistry, molecular biology, and yeast genetics, to investigate chromatin structure regulation.
+Our long-term goals are to understand in molecular detail how transcription, replication, recombination, and repair take place within the context of chromatin.
+Our approaches include x-ray crystallography, spectroscopy, analytical ultracentrifugation, mass spectrometry (HDX-MS), atomic force microscopy, as well as biochemistry, molecular biology, whole-genome approaches and yeast genetics.

-Many abundant nuclear proteins bind nucleosomes in vivo with profound effects on chromatin architecture.
-The molecular and thermodynamic characterization of their interactions with the nucleosome has been hampered for decades by technical difficulties inherent to multicomponent, high-affinity, low-specificity systems.
-This has severely limited our understanding of their biological function.
-We use a combination of novel approaches to investigate the thermodynamics of the interactions, as well as the structural changes in the nucleosome and interacting proteins.
-Several of the factors under investigation are of clinical importance, either as targets for anticancer drugs or because mutations in the corresponding gene are correlated with certain disease states.
+Many nuclear proteins bind nucleosomes in vivo, with profound effects on chromatin architecture, leading to varied biological outcomes.
+We use a combination of approaches to investigate the thermodynamics and architecture of such complexes, and to monitor the structural changes in chromatin and interacting proteins.
+Several of the factors under investigation are of clinical importance, either as targets for anticancer drugs (e.g. Poly-(ADP-ribose) polymerase (PARP-1, 2, and 3), or because mutations in the corresponding gene are correlated with disease states (e.g. MeCP2).

-These studies were supported in part by the National Institutes of Health and the International Rett Syndrome Foundation.
+These studies were supported in part by the National Institutes of Health.